geselle-jan/tacticool/README.md

 # tacticool
-*Tacticool* is the promising(1) project of Jan Geselle aka. "loafer-project" and Daniel Mowitz aka "The Lie".
+*Tacticool* is the promising(1) project of Jan Geselle aka. "loafer-project", Daniel Mowitz aka "The Lie" and Simon Wagner aka "axdecces".
 Currently in the development, it will deliver a new take on the round-based RTS genre.

 (1)fuck anyone who says otherwise